nyxiereal/ReVancedPacker/README.md

 Higher on the list = higher priority
 Lower on the list = lower priority
 # ToDo:
-- test the program on win 7 and 8.1
 - fix the site
 - add Gnu/Linux support
 - as my dad says - "add a gui!"
 (Lowest priority lol)